project-meucci/thimm.github.io/docs/Regenerative Agriculture Podcast/How-insect-pests-identify-unhealthy-plants-with-tom-dykstra.md

 ---
-title: How Insect Pests Identify Unhealthy Plants with Tom Dykstra
+title: How Insect Pests Identify Unhealthy Plants With Tom Dykstra
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Regenerative Agriculture Podcast  (2018-04-17)